 Substitution.

-(a) Paragraph 9(b) is hereby deleted in its entirety.
+(a) Section 8.0 is hereby deleted in its entirety.

 (b) Seller shall not retain custody of any Purchased Securities under any Transaction governed by this Agreement.

 7. Other Representations:

 (a) Seller represents and warrants to Buyer that, with respect to each Transaction, it will have the full and unqualified right to transfer the Purchased Securities (including any substituted or Additional Purchased Securities) to Buyer in accordance with the terms of the Agreement and that, upon such transfer, such Securities will be free and clear of any prior lien, claim, security interest or other encumbrance on the Purchase Date.